-Using the maximum per-unit subsidy limits, a cost allocation will be performed on each project to ensure that CDBG-DR funds are applied to a reasonable share of total development cost.
-Awards of CDBG-DR funds must meet cost reasonableness and underwriting requirements.
+Using the maximum per-unit subsidy limits, a cost allocation will be performed on each project to ensure that CDBG-DR funds are applied to a proportionate share of total development cost.
+Awards of CDBG-DR funds will not exceed demonstrated need, 40% of total development cost, or the maximum subsidy as determined through cost allocation.

-In general, the estimated minimum award will be \$1,000,000 and the maximum award will be \$3,500,000.
-MEDC will have the authority to award above the maximum based upon cost reasonableness, affordability, and accessibility/visit ability.
-MEDC recognizes that adjustments to the minimum and maximum award amounts may be necessary to ensure completion of the project and implementation of resiliency and mitigation measures; consequently, MEDC reserves the right to award funds in excess of the maximum based upon cost reasonableness and underwriting analyses.
+A funding guide86 similar to MEDC's annual programs will be published with details on minimum and maximum awards per project.
+In general, the estimated maximum award will be \$1,000,000 and the minimum award will be \$300,000.
+Adjustments to the minimum and maximum award amounts may be necessary to ensure completion of the project and implementation of resiliency and mitigation measures.